As an eCommerce store owner, you know that reducing the checkout time in your shopping cart can make a huge impact on your sales.

 Field optimization can be done in 5 ways.

 It is obvious that there are a number of unnecessary fields.
-Another survey by Baymard in 2017 brought to light the information that eCommerce customers would refrain from disclosing.
+Another survey by Baymard brought to light the information that eCommerce customers would refrain from disclosing.

 Yes, you read that right.
 Mark both mandatory and optional fields.
 You are inviting the customer to fall into a state of dilemma when marking either only required fields or only optional fields.